Financial Services Code of Procedure

 The Merchant must reconcile daily receipts and record all revenue and bank deposits into PeopleSoft Financials on a timely basis.
 A journal line into the correct general ledger bank account must be completed for each day and for each total by card type (ie. VISA and MasterCard).
 The line description should include the unit name, card type and date of transactions.

-Merchants must never enter credit card numbers into a hosted pay page (HPP) solution on behalf of a customer.
-Merchants using a HPP solution should direct all customers to their website to enter credit card data to complete payment.
-This is a PCI DSS requirement.
-This does not pertain to POS devices.
+Merchants must never enter cardholder data into an e-commerce solution on behalf of a customer.
+Merchants should direct all customers to their website to enter credit card data to complete payment.
+To ensure merchants are not entering cardholder data on behalf of customers, PCI Mode in the Moneris Merchant Resource Centre (MRC) should be enabled.
+This does not apply to POS devices.
 Merchants processing payments manually through a POS device remains a PCI compliant practice.

 Accepting Cardholder Data